digitalronin-me/dr-vimfiles/README.md

 Themes included with this configuration:

-1. `colorblind`: Black background, super vibrant colors
+  - `colorblind`: Black background, super vibrant colors
   - `snowblind`: White background, vibrant colors
   - `cataracts`: Grey background with muted colors
   - `bloodshot`: Similar to colorblind but with muted colors

-In the `extras` directory are Terminal themes to match the Vim color themes.

 To use the Terminal themes, install [SIMBL 0.9.7](http://www.culater.net/software/SIMBL/SIMBL.php) and save the [64 Bit